ttscoff/gather-cli/README.md

 You can also pass raw HTML to Gather and have it perform its magic on the source code.
 Just add `--html` to the command and it will parse it directly rather than trying to extract a URL.
 Depending on what's in your clipboard, Readability parsing can cause errors.
 If you run into trouble, run it without Readability using `--no-readability`.
 HTML can be passed via `--stdin` or `--paste`, e.g. `cat myfile.html | gather --html --stdin`.

+If you specify the `--html` and `--paste` flags, gather will first check your HTML pasteboard for content.
+This means that if you've copied by selecting text on a web page or any web view, gather can operate on that "rich text" version.
+If you've copied plain text source, that pasteboard will be empty and gather will fall back to using the plain text pasteboard.

 You can also pull a URL or HTML from an environment variable using `--env VARIABLE`.
 This is mainly for incorporation into things like PopClip, which passes HTML via the $POPCLIP_HTML variable.

 #### Output Options